apacha01/practice-react/practice-projects/projects/01-movie-searcher/README.md

 ### Optimization extras after finished
 * Avoid same search twice in a row.
+* Automatically search while typing.
-* Avoid the search to be done while typing (debounce).
+* Avoid the search to be done to often while typing (debounce).